chenjyc/Cheatsheets/README.md

-# Cheatsheets
+# Useful cheatsheets
-Some of the useful cheatsheets to have!
-*Makes my life slightly (so much) easier*
+Some of the useful cheatsheets to have to make my life slightly (so much) easier!

 # Markdown
 [Cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)